getodk/docs/docs/tutorial-shared-choices.rst

 Create a form to add sites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Making changes to an Entity List in Central is convenient, but it requires project manager access, which is not always appropriate to grant.
-Another downside is that it does no validation on values that have been entered.
+Another downside is that it does no validation on entered values.

 To let more people add Entities without giving them Central project manager access, use a form that creates Entities in the ``sites`` Entity List: